MrUsefull/MrUsefull.github.io/content/posts/2025-07-27-homeassistant-generating-graphs-from-sensors.md

 ## How to break this dashboard

-If a sensors is ever added that does not also expose a humidity sensor, then this display will no longer be even.
+If a sensor is ever added that does not also expose a humidity sensor, then this display will no longer be properly aligned.
 In theory, there should be a way to exclude or require a 1 - 1 mapping of temperature and humidity but I have not figured that out yet.